wdi-atx-12/collaborative-coding/reflections.md

 ### Thoughts on How to Become a Better Pair Programmer Part One

--States the need for standardizing tool configuration for more fluid communication and driving.
+- States the need for standardizing tool configuration for more fluid communication and driving.
--Writer shares opinion that the driver should be the one to dictate the tool choice.
+- Writer shares opinion that the driver should be the one to dictate the tool choice.